MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/setupdiag.md

 06/19/2019 - SetupDiag v1.5.0.0 is released with 60 rules, as a standalone tool available from the Download Center.
 - All date and time outputs are updated to localized format per user request.
 - Added setup Operation and Phase information to /verbose log.
-- Added last Setup Operation and last Setup Phase information to most rules where it make sense (see new output below).
+- Added last Setup Operation and last Setup Phase information to most rules where it makes sense (see new output below).
 - Performance improvement in searching setupact.logs to determine correct log to parse.
 - Added SetupDiag version number to text report (xml and json always had it).
 - Added "no match" reports for xml and json per user request.